I am passionate about wool, it comes from growing up with some contact with sheep rearing in the Scottish highlands.

 Recently there has been lots of media coverage about the impact of plastics and derivatives on our environment.
 Documentaries like the Blue Planet have raised awareness of the plastics problem and highlighted the lack of safe disposal.
 It appears that no ecosystem can escape its impact.

-Wool is a sustainable industry, is renewable, biodegradable and for these reasons alone is kinder to the environment in contrast to other alternative synthetic fibres.
+Natural wool is a sustainable resource, is renewable, biodegradable and for these reasons alone is kinder to the environment in contrast to other alternative synthetic fibres.

-It provides work and livelihoods for many of todays British people.
+It provides work and livelihoods for people in the British Isles.
 Since the invention of synthetic fibres, production of meat is more important to UK sheep farming than wool.
 The UK is home to 25% of the European Unions sheep flock and provides one third of the European Unions supply of meat.
 (2015)

-The UK has large selection of breeds and cross breeds and it is fascinating learning about wool types from differing breeds.
-The textures and consistency varies and is interesting to try different wools and see how they work.
-I plan to diversify in the future and make more wool products, the hats are a start.
-They were selected as something useful to keep people warm in the colder season.
-I have created some hats where the wool is sourced from Europe and these are warm and comfortable, but am favouring UK wool, for its reduced carbon footprint, in that I can source it closer to home.
+The British Isles has large selection of breeds and cross breeds and it is fascinating learning about wool types from differing sheep.
+The textures and consistency varies and it is interesting to try different wools and see how they work.
+Hats were selected as something useful to keep people warm in the colder season.

-We have a wide variety of hats in colours and tones, with multi colored yarns, which have made beautiful patterns.
+We have a wide variety of hats and socks in colours and tones, with multi coloured yarns, which have made beautiful patterns.
 We can create hats to buyers colours or colour combinations.
 The hats are made with a double lining and people who have our hats have commented that they are comfortable and warm to wear.

-Look good, keep warm, support British farming and be kind to the environment!
+Look good, keep warm, support sheep farming and be kind to the environment!
 Wear wool.
-Start with buying a wool hat!
+Start with buying a wool hat or some socks!

 Thank you for reading. :)